The Story of Our Founder

 A cancer diagnosis.
 A global pandemic.
 A sudden, unwelcome stillness.

-Before making the leap, there was one last chapter to close: saying goodbye to the barn.
-A space so special it was chosen to be featured on the BBC’s Escape to the Country—a quiet nod to the beauty and care poured into every nook and cladded wall.
+Before making the leap, there was one last chapter to close: saying goodbye to the barn, her beloved home.
+A space so special it was chosen to be featured on the BBC’s Escape to the Country — a quiet nod to the beauty and care poured into every nook and cladded wall.
 But it was also the clearest sign: it was time for a new horizon.

 And so azulomo was born.